 A: Yes, we do.
 To access, please sign in to your Connections account.
 From the home page, select the “Faculty” tab.
 When there, the right column will give you instructions on how to access.

-A: Thanks for your question.
-On August 23, we sent an email to all adjunct faculty (using their Webster.edu email address) announcing that applications are being accepted for grants from the new Adjunct Faculty Development Fund.
+A: Applications are being accepted for grants from the new Adjunct Faculty Development Fund.
 This is a competitive process, and you may find a copy of the application here.
 Please note that the deadline for applications is September 15.

 To qualify, adjunct faculty members must meet the following criteria: